haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/components/ui-form.md

 {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}Javascript{% endglossarytooltip %} constructor: [form.js]({{ site.mage2200url }}app/code/Magento/Ui/view/base/web/js/form/form.js)

-### Related UI components
+### Related UI 组件

-The following components can be used in the scope of the Form component:
+The following 组件 can be used in the scope of the 表单组件:

 * ActionDelete
 * Checkbox